Alexandria railway station (Scotland): History

 Opened by the Caledonian and Dunbartonshire Junction Railway on 15 July 1850, it became part of a joint London, Midland and Scottish Railway and London and North Eastern Railway line during the Grouping of 1923.
 The line then passed on to the Scottish Region of British Railways on nationalisation in 1948.
 The line through the station was double until 1973, but now only one track and platform are in use.

-When sectorisation was introduced in the 1980s, the station was served by ScotRail until the privatisation of British Rail.
+In 2018, it was reported locally that new signage, showing the way to the Vale of Leven Hospital, had been installed at the station and at Balloch.

 Facilities

 Unlike Renton, the only other intermediate station on the Balloch line, Alexandria does have a ticket office and a car park.
 It also has a help point, bench and bike racks located on the platform, plus a payphone in the ticket office.
 Although the ticket office entrance from the car park is not step-free, there is step-free access to the platform (and from the platform to the ticket office).